 So I conclude that all true Christians have at least tasted the outpouring of God’s love in our hearts.
 Every true Christian knows the love of God not just as an argument, but as an experience.
 The Holy Spirit has opened the eyes of the heart to see the preciousness and beauty of the love of God in Christ for what it really is, and we have been moved by a spiritual sense of that love in the heart to cherish and value and treasure and trust this Christ and the love of God in him.
 That is what it means to become a Christian.

-4. The experience varies from time to time and person to person and can be (and should be) pursued in even fuller measures.
+4. The experience varies and can be pursued in fuller measures.

 Now, why do I say this?
 First, because the tenses of the verbs are different in verse 5 between the outpouring of God’s love and the giving of the Holy Spirit.
 Notice: “The love of God has been poured out within our hearts through the Holy Spirit who was given to us.”
 The difference here is that the first tense implies in the original Greek that there was a past act for all believers but there is also and ongoing effect or an ongoing act as well.
 But the tense of “was given to us” implies a completed and once for all action.